FREE SHIPPING on $99 or more (within the contiguous United States)

 Anise belongs to a family of “super-veggies” with impressive health benefits

 Despite the similar taste, anise is not related to licorice root (Glycyrrhiza glabra).
 The distinctive flavor of anise arises from its content of anethole - a potent antioxidant that helps neutralize the trouble-making free radicals that could otherwise cause oxidative stress and lead to heart disease and cancer.
-Anethole in anise also helps to quench chronic inflammation - a primary factor in the development of heart disease, cancer and type 2 diabetes.
+Anethole in anise also helps to quench chronic inflammation - a primary factor in developing heart disease, cancer, and type 2 diabetes.

 Anise seeds are available whole or powdered, with amounts found in foods generally considered safe to eat.
 Anise is also available as extracts and oils.
 However, these are more potent than the seeds, so consult with your integrative doctor for guidance on the right amount to consume.

-To start using anise, simply incorporate the seeds into recipes for baked goods or other desserts.
-You can also use anise seeds in stews and marinades (incidentally, some chefs swear by its ability to enhance and sweeten sausage).
+To start using anise, incorporate the seeds into recipes for baked goods or other desserts.
+You can also use anise seeds in stews and marinades (incidentally, some chefs swear by their ability to enhance and sweeten sausage).

 Fortunately, you don’t have to wait that long to start enjoying its multiple health benefits.
 Enjoy!